Carinsurance.com Insights

 Utah laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $65,000 for bodily injury liability per accident and $15,000 for property damage liability.

-The state minimum car insurance cost in Utah is $582 a year.
-However, this basic coverage only offers limited protection.
-Utah drivers can choose to add more coverage, such as comprehensive and collision insurance, raise their liability limits and include personal injury protection or other insurance coverage, for better protection.
+In Utah, you can get state minimum car insurance for $582 per year.
+However, this minimum coverage doesn’t offer enough protection.
+Drivers can add other types of insurance, such as comprehensive and collision, increase their liability limits and buy personal injury coverage for added protection.

 Drivers in Utah must be aware of the minimum insurance coverage requirements to stay compliant.